HenryPai-NOAA/usbr_pnw/README.md

 Usage:
 - default args:   python get_usbr_shef.py --locid all --duration realtime --back 3
-- daily call:     python get_usbr_shef.py --duration daily  <- minimalist, given default args are all and 3
+- daily call:     python get_usbr_shef.py --duration daily  <- minimalist, given default args are 'all' and '3' (days for daily call)
 - station call:   python get_usbr_shef.py --locid LUCI1 --duration realtime --back 24

+Todo:
+- [ ] more robust parsing for post_control.c5, but would like to check with how this list is generated with USBR, USACE, and BCHydro